Another day of uncertainty is one too many

-Read our 2018 annual report
+Read our 2021 annual report

 The war in Syria has forced millions of innocent people to flee their homes, leaving behind their belongings, livelihoods and dreams.

 People’s lives have literally been torn apart.
 Here, they tell their stories of struggle and desperation.

 Wassef, his wife Naja and their three children fled Syria after their home was destroyed.
 They are now living in a tented settlement.

 It is a far cry from the life they are used to.
-Wassef explained:

-Before the war, I worked in iron.
+Wassef explained, "Before the war, I worked in iron.
 When the war started, I could no longer work.
 Here in Lebanon, I wait for work — for every 20 days or so I get one day of work.

 They have been badly affected by severe weather conditions and we are providing assistance to help prepare them for the harsh winter that lies ahead.

-Every day is like a year here.
+Yara described the sheer desperation of her situation: "Every day is like a year here.
 We were living.
 Now we have nothing.
 We need God.
-And you.
+And you."

 Habib and his family fled their homes in Syria.
 Now, they are living alongside many other families in the basement of an unfinished concrete building with sporadic electricity and no safe drinking water.
-Habib explained the stark contrast between their current situation and the lives they used to lead:
+Habib explained the stark contrast between their current situation and the lives they used to lead.

-Put yourself in my position.
+He pleaded, "Put yourself in my position.
 It was because of my family that I came here.
 In Syria, I was everything.
 I had money.
-Here, I am nothing.
+Here, I am nothing."